SuvaliJassal/spam-email-sms-classifier/README.md

 # 📧 Email/SMS Spam Classifier

-An end-to-end Machine Learning web application that classifies messages as **Spam** or **Ham** (Legitimate) with high precision.
+An end-to-end Machine Learning web application that classifies messages as **Spam** or **Not Spam/Ham** (Legitimate) with high precision.
 This project covers the entire pipeline from raw data exploration to cloud deployment.

 ## 🚀 Live Demo
 [http://192.168.1.3:8501/]